cuttage/React-Electrocardiogram-ECG/node-converter/README.md

 > Node v16.14.2

+> In the 'src' directory of the 'next-app' application, delete the existing 'coordsData' folder and replace it with the newly generated 'coordsData' folder, provided that the instructions in this guide have been carefully followed.

 To execute a Node.js script, enter the command node `<nameOfTheFile>.js` in the console.

 The compressed .7z file has been extracted using a utility and the resulting file is file.txt.
 The original .7z file is not provided but can be found here: [Repo](https://github.com/idoven/frontend-challenge/tree/main/data)